 Since the 1st of June 2019, nearly all tenant fees were banned but this hasn’t stopped letting agents ripping off landlords.
-Landlord renewal fees are an admin fee letting agents charge for the renewal of a tenancy with your current tenant.
-Landlords are paying a letting agent to email a tenancy agreement with new dates for tenants to sign (close to no effort).
+Landlord renewal fees are an admin fee letting agents charge for the renewal of a tenancy.
+Landlords are paying a large sum for a letting agent to email a tenancy agreement with new dates to be signed (close to no effort).

 How landlords can stop paying renewal fees

 I wish I’d known about this years ago — it’s this simple: make sure your letting agent doesn’t renew the tenancy and stipulate that you’re happy for the tenancy to become a statutory periodic tenancy.
 This just means it becomes a rolling month-to-month contract and no renewal fee applies.

 It’s rarely the tenant reaching out for the renewal anyway, it’s always the letting agent pushing because of the fee.
 Moreover, your tenant often likes the flexibility of a periodic tenancy.
 If your tenant doesn’t know you then they *might* be wary of moving onto a rolling contract.
 This is another good reason to do the property management yourself so you can alleviate any concerns.